Waymo rolls out self-driving cars without test drivers

 Participants in Waymo's early rider program, which gives free rides to Phoenix area residents, will be first to ride alone in its Chrysler Pacifica vans.

+"This is a major step forward," Jay Tibshraeny, Mayor of Chandler, Arizona told CNN Tech.
+"We're glad to be a the forefront of that testing."

 For now, there will be no charge for these rides.
-But the news is a step toward Waymo offering a paid service that competes with ride-sharing companies such as Uber and Lyft.
+But the news is a step toward, with Waymo offering a paid service that competes with ride-sharing companies such as Uber and Lyft.

+"This is a signal to the rest of the industry that Waymo has a business plan," Gartner analyst Mike Ramsey told CNN Tech.
+"The thought and energy they've put into putting something like this on the road is underestimated.
+Of all the companies out there, they've really thought holistically about this."

 The news also signals Waymo's confidence that its vehicles are safe enough to operate without a test driver.
+Waymo will have at least one employee in the back seat, but they will have no more control over the vehicle than any regular passenger.

-Many self-driving companies had circled 2020 as the date when self-driving vehicle technology would be deployed on U.S. roads.
+Many self-driving companies have circled 2020 as the date when self-driving vehicle technology would be deployed on U.S. roads.

 Like the rest of the self-driving industry, Waymo has generally kept test drivers in self-driving vehicles as a safeguard.
 The industry risks a potential backlash against the technology if Waymo's autonomous vehicles are at fault in a high-profile crash.